[Python] Create and manage a virtual environment (venv)

 What is venv?

-venv is a module added in version 3.3 for creating lightweight Python virtual environments on base Python.
+venv is a module added in version 3.3 for creating lightweight Python virtual environments on top of the base Python

-By using a virtual environment, you can install Python packages on a project-by-project basis instead of system-wide.
+Using virtual environments, you can install Python packages on a project-by-project basis, rather than system-wide

-This allows you to use different versions and packages for each project, and to launch other projects without having to consider the impact of dependencies.
+This means you can use different versions and packages for each project, and launch other projects without having to worry about dependency impacts

-If you have version 3.3 or later, it is a standard feature, so no additional installation is required.
+If you are using version 3.3 or later, this is a standard feature, so no additional installation is required

 python -V Python 3.11.0